Wordpress Anniversary Offer Banner

 The best way to collect leads would be to use a quiz funnel.

-Basically, you would want to prepare a quiz where you ask specific questions such as where they are looking to purchase a house, what could be their specific requirements such as roof type or floor type, their budget, etc.
+At first, you can prepare a quiz where you ask specific questions such as where they are looking to purchase a house, what could be their specific requirements such as roof type or floor type, their budget, etc.

 To create this process, you would need to build a 2-step lead generation funnel (along with email automation) using WPFunnels & Mail Mint and then drive potential traffic to this page to start getting leads.